SynaLinks/HybridAGI-chat/README.md

 #### What you need to start?

-- A TogetherAI API key (get one at https://api.together.xyz/)
+- A MistralAI API key (get one at https://mistral.ai/)
 - [Git](https://git-scm.com/downloads) and [Docker](https://www.docker.com/products/docker-desktop/)

 ### Installation